THE COMMUNITY WOODLAND POND

 We therefore decided in the autumn of 2018 to excavate the pond again in order to reshape the deeper central area and line it with carpet and a pond liner.
 We were able to do this work with the aid of an Awards for All grant from the National Lottery Community Fund.

 Pond filling up after re-excavation and lining in November 2018

 We put in a timber wall on one side with a bank behind it to form a safe retreat for frogs and toads.
 The construction is a bit experimental, but aims to provide a damp, safe habitat behind the timber retaining wall.
 Soil has been back-filled around the pipes and timber boxes so that they are buried and the pipes will give access to the spaces created by the boxes.
 Normally the pipes will be above water but when the water level in the pond is high, the lowest of the three tiers of pipes may be under water for a while.

 Exposed structures to shelter frogs and toads before backfilling with soil (November 2018)

-In the fullness of time, we hope the pond will be an interesting visual addition to the Community Woodland with different vegetation present such as Purple Loosestrife.
-It should add a new dimension to the woodland area from both a biodiversity and aesthetic viewpoint.
+In the spring of 2019, we added aquatic plants, partly in the hope that they would help the pond to clear.
+In time, we hope the pond will be an interesting visual addition to the Community Woodland with different vegetation around its margins, such as Purple Loosestrife, Yellow Flag and Meadowsweet.

 Pond in the spring of 2019